 As Honolulu is only an hour from the Polynesian Cultural Center it may be a good idea to stay in the city for ease of access to hotels, restaurants and other activities.

 Please see the map below with for a selection of hotels and Airbnb’s available during the Fireknife Championships.

-The next Fireknife Championships will take place from the 9-11th May 2019.
+The next Fireknife Championships will take place from April 28 to May 5, 2021.

 The best and most unique action sports and adventure events in United States

 Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
 Book your stay for Fireknife Championships 2021 using the map below!